webcerebrium/java-binance-api/README.md

 #### Running tests

 Tests with API coverage could be launched with `gradle test`.
 Before running, make sure API keys are set as described above.
-For successful tests passing, it is desired to have some BTC, ETH and BNB available.
+For successful trading tests passing, it is desired to have some BTC, ETH and BNB on your account.

-#### Running from command line

-Compile the project with `gradle distZip`.
-Under `build\distributions\java-binance-api-X.X.X\bin` you will have have batch file with command line client.

 #### Running in Eclipse
 This project uses Lombok.
 You will need to [install lombok per guidelines](https://projectlombok.org/download.html) to make the project compile in Eclipse.
 It will compile via gradle just fine without this additional installation step.